trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 One drawback of resident credentials is that physical devices have limited storage.
 OnlyKey stores up to 12 resident credentials.
 In the event this fills up resident credentials can be managed and removed with the [OnlyKey CLI](https://docs.crp.to/command-line.html#list-and-remove-fido2-resident-key)

 ![](https://raw.githubusercontent.com/trustcrypto/trustcrypto.github.io/master/images/cli-cred-ls.png)

+**FIDO2 Extensions**

+FIDO2 allows support of extensions such as the HMAC SHA1 extension for challenge-response which is supported by OnlyKey.

 **One Touch Login**